brandendupont-mcw/eighteenth-cms/src/documentation-pages/case_resolution.md

 <br>

-**[Add any reflections on trends, current value, and/or planned activities, for e.g.** *We want this number to be low to ensure accurate initial charging decisions based on the facts of the case.*

-\***WG Reflection:** The office charges based on what the evidence can prove, however we often engage in appropriate negotiation that results in a reduction in the charge.
-We will continue to monitor our charging decisions and negotiation practices**\*.]**
+The office charges a particular case based on what the evidence can prove and how the legislature has defined those offenses.
+However, we often engage in appropriate negotiation and consider any additional facts about the case or mitigation about a defendant that is provided.
+Often that results in a reduction in the charge.
+We will continue to monitor our charging decisions and negotiation practices.
+However, we don't want to be at either extreme of this particular indicator.

 <br>